Lunarmagpie/DoomClone/design.md

 The player is going to work like a character is a 2d game.
 The player will only have an X & Y.

 ## Entities
+Entities are anything that isn't part of the walls. ex Enemies and pickups.
 Entities will only have an X & Y coordnate like the player.
 They will be rendered as an image on the player's screen,